How well are you positioned to influence, create, and lead changes to policy?

 This more nuanced practice looks at your ability to influence policy that addresses systemic inequities in the school system and beyond through collaborations with students, teachers, staff, community members, and others.

-With your team, move thoughtfully through each entry on this section of the LEAD Tool.
+2. With your team, move thoughtfully through each entry on the rubric for this practice.

-After reflection, discussion, and reaching consensus on each entry, select the button next to the practice that best represents the current state of practice in your school system or building ("where you are now").
+3. After reflection, discussion, and reaching consensus on each entry, choose the practice (listed on the rubric) that best represents the current state of practice in your school system or building ("where you are now").

-In the box labeled "evidence," name a few items that support your reasoning for the current state of practice you selected.
+4. next, write down your "evidence," by naming a few items that support your reasoning for the current state of practice you selected.
 (You don’t need to create a long list or add details.)